 I do miss the smiling.
 It sounds clichéd, I know, but people don’t smile much in Luxembourg.
 Luxembourg is the wealthiest country in the world, per capita than anywhere but Qatar, apparently.
 The Luxembourgish are well educated and fluent in at least three languages.
 While it is a tiny city of only 120,00 (Manila has 20 million) it punches above its weight for culture, with its entertainment centres, art galleries and ridiculous numbers of eateries.

-Despite such affluence, few people smile here.
+Yet, despite such affluence, few people smile here.
 I am invisible at worst, unacknowledged at best.
-I have tried wearing them down by beaming at everyone I walk past, but mostly they are pointedly looking the other way.
+I have tried wearing them down by beaming at everyone I walk past, but mostly they pointedly look the other way.
 Or they stare at me fixedly, unblinking, as if I had suddenly grown an extra head.
 They will come around eventually, I am sure, but it is taking more time than I had expected.
 So I do miss those fabulous Filipino smiles, whatever the weather, whatever their own personal problems or hardships.
-Those smiles from strangers used to make my day, and make me feel as if I was a special part of the community.
+Those smiles from strangers used to make my day, and make me feel as if I were a special part of the community.

 And, of course, I miss like crazy the many special friends I made in Manila, locals and expats both.
 I guess that will always happen when one leads a nomadic life, but I had forgotten the emptiness of facing a new life without a single friend.
 (And I don’t mean to discount the One & Only, but he is a bit office bound these days, and not always available for a coffee and a gossip.)
 After six years in the Philippines, many of my first bunch of expatriate friends had moved on, but there were plenty still in town, and more friends to be made every day.
-And the Philippines was one of the few postings we have had where we were able to make so many local friends.
+And tManila was one of the few postings we have had where we were able to make so many local friends, and not live purely in an expat bubble.
 In Luxembourg, in my experience, it is not only rare to find a local, but they do tend to keep to themselves.
 I am slowly gathering up some friends now, but it has been a long process.
-This is partly because so many people working here actually live beyond Luxembourg’s borders, commuting daily from France, Belgium and Germany.
+Perhaps this is partly because so many people working here actually live beyond Luxembourg’s borders, commuting daily from France, Belgium and Germany.
 This has made it hard to find a niche, as a trailing spouse, especially with no kids in tow this time.